qodesmith/typer/README.md

 .listen('boom');
 ```

-Typer has the ability (super-power) to listen for events as well.
+Typer has the ability (read: super-power) to listen for events as well.
 The `.listen` method will stop Typer in its tracks until the specified event is fired.
 Once fired, Typer will proceed from where it last left off.
 More automation goodness.

 ### Arguments